quickanddirtyFOV/shiny-octo-dangerzone/README.md

 This will give you a view of what will be built (BUILD_*), some information about where in the system the various packages where found and also which libraries to use when building (WITH_*).
 I checked all of the WITH_ except OpenNI and OpenCL (got some build problem with openCL, if you fix this plz let me know).
-I recommend not check any box for building external packages e.g jasper.
+I recommend not check any box for building external packages from src e.g BUILD_JASPER, since this will probably screw up your system.

 Also check the ENABLE_* flags.
 ENABLE_FAST_MATH is nice to have for example.